-The fourth day of my cruise aboard Viking Sea brought us to St Petersburg, the port I’d most looked forward to, and first impressions were everything I’d hoped for: the dreary grey architecture, the tense atmosphere, the stern men in fur hats and trenchcoats giving nervous American tourists the eye.
+The fourth day of my cruise aboard Viking Sea brought us to St Petersburg, the port I’d most looked forward to.
+First impressions were everything I’d hoped for: the dreary grey architecture, the tense atmosphere, the stern men in fur hats and trench coats giving nervous American tourists the eye.

 Yes, I could have been starring in my very own Cold War spy thriller.

-The real delights were still to come, however, and soon I found myself in the shadow of St Petersburg’s most celebrated sight, craning my neck to wonder at the bright colours of those famous onion domes.
+The real delights were still to come.
+I soon found myself in the shadow of St Petersburg’s most celebrated sight, craning my neck to wonder at the bright colours of those famous onion domes.

-The Church of the Saviour on Spilled Blood – so named because this was the spot where Tsar Alexander II was murdered by political activists in 1881 – is a church built in the traditional, highly florid Russian baroque manner.
+The Church of the Saviour on Spilled Blood – so named because this was the spot where Tsar Alexander II was murdered by political activists in 1881.
+This church was built in the traditional, highly florid Russian baroque manner.

-And while it’s certainly a spectacular sight from the outside, the interior is every bit as jaw-dropping, with more than 7,500 square metres of mosaics depicting religious scenes, and a jewel-encrusted shrine built on the very spot where the Tsar met his death.
+And while it’s certainly a spectacular sight from the outside, the interior is every bit as jaw-dropping.
+Boasting more than 7,500 square metres of mosaics depicting religious scenes, and a jewel-encrusted shrine built on the very spot where the Tsar met his death.

 But there’s more to St Petersburg than just one church, and the best way to see it is by canal boat.